elainedev/interest-calculator-playground/README.md

 - prettier and stylelint were installed for formatting.

 - React Hook Form is used to create the deposit form.

+- Cypress is used for E2E testing of the entire app flow.
+-- run `npm run cypress:open` to start Cypress testing

 - The formula to calculate the compounded interest takes into account that the annual interest rate is 5% for the first 36 months and 2% thereafter.
 It calculates the total compounded interest based on the frequency of the deposits (1 or 2 times a month), the number of days since enrollment (i.e. when user filled out the enrollment form), and the deposit amount.
 My process to generate the equation via ChatGPT can be seen [here](https://chat.openai.com/c/ffc3906e-cc5a-47e8-910a-c6b14d530ff3)